hmrc/contact-frontend/README.md

 * if user is authenticated - `https://www.development.tax.service.gov.uk/contact/beta-feedback?service=${serviceId}&additional parameters`

 Customization flags:
 * *service* - consuming services should specify their identifier as a 'service' parameter of requests to contact-frontend.
-Value of this parameter will be later passed to Splunk and would allow to properly analyze feedback
+Value of this parameter will be later passed to Splunk and will allow you to properly analyze feedback
-* *canOmitComments* - consuming services can decide that 'comments' field is optional.
-In order to to that, consuming service have to add 'canOmitComments=true' field to the requst
+* *canOmitComments* - consuming services can decide that the 'comments' field is optional.
+In order to to that, the consuming service must add 'canOmitComments=true' field to the request
 * *backURL* - (only for standalone page).
-Beta feedback form can contain 'Back' button redirecting user back to consuming service.
+Beta feedback form can contain 'Back' button redirecting the user back to the consuming service.
 In order to achieve that, the consuming service has to specify destination URL.

 If you want to embed feedback form on your page, you have to create endpoints in your frontend service that redirect users requests to contact-frontend and wrap HTML code returned in a response in your services layout.
 Three requests need to be handled: